charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 ## Custom Certificate Authority

-In order for server certificates signed by a custom certificate authority attached to Keystone to work properly requires some configuration.
+In order for server certificates signed by a custom certificate authority attached to Keystone to work properly some additional configuration is required.

- * Add CA to client machines that will run kubectl.
+ * Add CA to client machines that will run `kubectl`.

 ```
 sudo cp custom_ca.crt /usr/local/share/ca-certificates